lsantos2000/NetMicroservicesBasics/source_code/Play.Inventory/src/Play.Inventory.Service/README.md

 ### Swagger

 Swagger is used for API documentation.
-Once the service is running, you can access the Swagger UI at:
+Once the service is running, you can access the Swagger UI.

+### License

+This project is licensed under the MIT License.

+Note: Code based, and modified for demo purposes, on the source code of the YouTube video course "[ASP.NET Core Full Course For Beginners](https://www.youtube.com/watch?v=ByYyk8eMG6c)" by Julio Casal at https://dotnetacademy.io.
+I encourage you to visit this resource and thank the author for providing the original code.